uchicago-dsi/oakland-institute-ukraine/README.md

    ```
 4. Switch to the `dev` branch.
 5. Dowload "ig" folder data files [here](https://drive.google.com/drive/folders/1OPAzWTEhAXpetQs9hApin_KW1GmGRpf4).
-7. Create a `data` directory and move the downloaded data files ("ig" directory) from the previous step to the `data` directory you just created.
+7. Create a `data` directory and move the downloaded data files (`ig` directory) from the previous step to the `data` directory you just created.

 TODO: need to add instructions for .env file and Make commands